 Healthy levels of thyroid hormones, cortisol and other adrenal hormones, and insulin are also linked to weight loss, she adds.

 We sometimes use hormones as an excuse for an outburst or a need for chocolate.
 But these essential messengers carry important information throughout the body.
 We need to keep them in check or everything will be out of whack.

 The Bottom Line

 I know you might not be happy with me right now.
 This can be a touchy subject, one we don’t always want to face.
 But I am not bringing you this information to point a finger, I just want to encourage you not to give up.
-I just had my seventh baby and am only just starting to workout and change up my eating habits.
-But I have lost the baby weight six times before and have helped many other women with their health goals.
+I just had my eighth baby and am only just starting to workout again.
+Thankfully, I am just about at my pre baby weight, due to keeping my nutrition in check.
+But I have lost the baby weight 7 times before and have helped many other women with their health goals.
 A healthy body doesn’t happen overnight, it won’t even happen in a month – although positive changes will!
 Make small changes, be consistent and you will create habits that will change your life…and those around you.
 UPDATE: My seventh baby just turned a year old and I have lost 70 pounds, bringing me to high school weight!
 I feel really good!

 If you want some support and accountability to reach your health related goals, I invite you to join my FREE GROUP for moms who want to put some focus on their health.
 We have different challenges each month, focused on a different health or nutrition topic, and it is all FREE!
 JOIN HERE!